 Archery is one of those sports that if you probably didn’t have the right equipment you’d never be a real archer.
-Your tools are your arsenal as it is sport where you learn how to master your mind, body and your tools to become good at the sport.
-The most important tool at your disposal, is of course, your bow.
+Your tools are your arsenal as it is a sport where you learn how to master your mind, body and your tools to become good at the sport.
+The most important tool at your disposal, is, of course, your bow.

 A compound bow is a pretty modern standard for the bow.
 It is known for its levering system that consists of pulleys, and cables that are used to bend and contract the limbs in order to make the shot.
 In most games nowadays, it is the one that is in use, being useful for target practice and recreational hunting.
 The pulley/cam system grants the user a mechanical advantage, and so the limbs of a compound bow are much stiffer than those of a recurve bow or longbow.

 This rigidity makes the compound bow more energy-efficient than other bows, as less energy is dissipated in limb movement.
 The higher-rigidity, higher-technology construction also improves accuracy by reducing the bow’s sensitivity to changes in temperature and humidity.
 There are other advantages such as let off that allows you to create different stroke profiles, and self lock very easily.